-It’s been months since I’ve traveled to Tokyo, and would you believe it, I still think about the food there.
-When visiting the Inari Shrine in Kyoto, there were food stands lined up offering everything from mochi, inari, okonomiyaki and possibly, the best karaage I’ve ever had.
-The dark chicken pieces are seasoned, coated and fried and let me tell you, it is so flavorful and moist.
-All of the karaage I’ve had in the States come with a side of mayo for dipping and lemon juice, but this chicken needed no extra seasoning.
+It’s been months since I’ve traveled to Tokyo, and I still think about the food there.
+When I was visiting the Inari Shrine in Kyoto, I was amazed at the endless amount of food stands.
+They offered everything from mochi to okonomiyaki to the best karaage I’ve ever had.
+The dark chicken was seasoned and perfectly fried.
+Every karaage dish in the United States comes with a dipping sauce but this chicken did not need extra sauce.
 Since I know I won’t be able to replicate this appetizer, I decided to make my own spin on the classic karaage – a Thai spin.
-Thai chilies, fresh herbs, and Thai chili sauce come into the mix and make this Thai chicken karaage a little sweet, a little spicy but still moist and flavorful!
+Thai chilies, fresh herbs, and Thai chili sauce come into the mix and make this Thai chicken karaage a little sweet, a little spicy but still moist and so flavorful!

 **Helpful tips and common mistakes